yorklim/tp/docs/UserGuide.md

 <box type="info">

 **Note:** Although most policy IDs will be up to 25 digits, ClientCare allows you to put up to about 40 digits long before values are truncated in fullscreen.
-The limit might vary depending on your screen size, so do check if the remark is fully displayed.
+The limit might vary depending on your screen size, so do check if the policy ID is fully displayed.
 </box>

 **Before Command:**